 Ceilings

 Repair category 1

 Notes Within the limitations of our inspection no significant defects were noted.
-Some cracking was evident to plastered surfaces and some repairs may be required prior to next decoration.
+Some areas of cracking to plastered surfaces and cornicing were evident and some repairs may be required at the time of next decoration.

 Internal walls

 Repair category 1

 Notes Within the limitations of our inspection no significant defects were noted.
-Some cracking was evident to plastered surfaces and some repairs may be required prior to next decoration.

 Floors including sub-floors

 Repair category 1

 Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
+Internal floorboards were noted to be loose and slightly uneven in places.

-Internal joinery and kitchen fittings

-Repair category 1

-Notes Within the limitations of our inspection no significant defects were noted.
+Internal joinery and kitchen fittings Repair category 1 Notes Within the limitations of our inspection no significant defects were noted.
+Low level glazing at internal doors should be checked for safety glass.